Bayesian statistical framework for identifying strongly lensed gravitational-wave signals: Introduction

-Working in the geometric optics limit where the wavelength is much shorter than the lens length scale, for a majority of the time, strongly-lensed GW signals from a binary system will have the same morphology with different amplitudes (corresponding to different magnifications) and arrive at different times.
-A given image has an \emph{absolute magnification} $\mu$ which can be defined in terms of the true luminosity distance to the source $d_{\rm L}^{\rm {src}}$ and the apparent luminosity distance $d_{\rm L}$ as
+Working in the geometric optics limit where the wavelength is much shorter than the lens length scale, for a majority of the time, strongly lensed GW signals from a binary system will have the same morphology with different amplitudes (corresponding to different magnifications) and arrive at different times.
+A given image has an absolute magnification $\mu$ which can be defined in terms of the true luminosity distance to the source $d_{\rm L}^{\rm {src}}$ and the apparent luminosity distance $d_{\rm L}$ as

 where the bracketed superscript indexes the images.
 The lensed images arrive at the (center of the) Earth at different times because of the geometrical time delay, as they follow different null trajectories, and the time delay due the gravitational potential.
 We define the relative time delay $\Delta t$ between two images as $\Delta t \equiv t_{\rm c}^{(2)} - t_{\rm c}^{(1)}$, where $t_{\rm c}$ is the GW arrival (trigger) time for each image.
+Here we assume that the time delay $\Delta t$ is large enough so that the lensed images will not overlap with each other and that we can identify them as separate triggers.
 We refer to the image that arrives first as the first image, and vice versa, such that $\Delta t > 0$.
 We can also define the relative magnification $\mu_{\rm rel}$, which is simply the ratio of the two absolute magnifications as

-The strong lensing of GW can also induce non-trivial effects on the GW waveform other than a change in the amplitude of the signal and a simple shift in time, such as a Hilbert transform compared to the unlensed waveform.
+The strong lensing of GW can also induce nontrivial effects on the GW waveform other than a change in the amplitude of the signal and a simple shift in time.
 In general, the lensed waveform $\tilde{h}_{\rm pol}^{\rm lensed}(f)$ is related to the unlensed waveform $\tilde{h}_{\rm pol}^{\rm unlensed}(f)$ by a frequency-dependent amplification factor $F(f)$ as \cite{Schneider, Takahashi:2003ix}

 for $f > 0$.
 The negative frequency components can be obtained via the reality condition $\tilde{h}_{\rm pol}(-f) = \tilde{h}_{\rm pol}^{*}(f)$.
 In the geometric optics limit, the amplification factor is given by \cite{Schneider,Takahashi:2003ix}